Housing Benefit is available to people on a low income who are renting their homes to help them to afford to pay the

-You cannot claim for a property let on a lease of more than 21 years except for shared or co-ownership schemes, or where you are the owner-occupier, or if you are a tenant in a property owned by the Crown.
+- For a property let on a lease of more than 21 years except for shared or co-ownership schemes, if you are the owner-occupier; or if you are a tenant in a property owned by the Crown.

 How do you work it out?

-Each year the Government gives us guideline figures showing the amount people should have to meet their basic needs.
+Each year the Government gives us guideline figures showing the amount of money people should have to meet their basic needs.
 These figures vary depending on your circumstances.
-The amount of benefit may be reduced if there are other adults living in the household, for example children over the age of 18.
+The amount of benefit may be reduced if there are other adults living in the household, for example non dependant children over the age of 18.

 How much can be awarded?

 The maximum amount of benefit you can get is 100% of the LHA rate, and you would normally get this amount if you were on Income Support, Jobseeker's Allowance (Income based), Employment and Support Allowance (Income related).

 If you think you have 'good cause' for a late claim please make sure that you fill in an application form for the period in question.

 Still not sure if you qualify?
 Don't miss out, make a claim.